 And shall not despise their prayer.

 b.
-He shall appear in His glory: The kings and kingdoms of the word honor Yahweh because He revealed Himself in His work towards Zion.
-His blessing and mercy to Jerusalem is a foretaste of His goodness to all the earth, when He shall regard the prayer of the destitute.
+He shall appear in His glory: The kings and kingdoms of the world honor Yahweh because He reveals Himself in His work toward Zion.
+His blessing and mercy to Jerusalem are a foretaste of His goodness to all the earth, when He shall regard the prayer of the destitute.

 i.
 “A wondering world will adore her delivering God.”
 (Maclaren)

 ii.
 The prayer of the destitute: “Only the poorest of the people were left to sigh and cry among the ruins of the beloved city; as for the rest, they were strangers in a strange land, and far away from the holy place, yet the prayers of the captives and the forlorn offscourings of the land would be heard of the Lord.”
 (Spurgeon)

 4. (18-22) Recognizing the great deliverance God brings.